Luwey-Silva/Wochenberichtapp-version-4_-_XReports/README.md

 # Wochenberichtapp-version-4 - XReports
 Ein app die auf Python Entwicklet würde, um das Schreiben des Wochenberichts zu vereinfachen. | An app developed in Python, to simplify the writing of the weekly report.

+XReports is a report app designed to help trainees easily create, store, and share their progress reports.
+With XReports, trainees can create reports for their managers, instructors, or mentors, detailing their accomplishments, goals, and challenges.
+The app provides users with a simple and intuitive interface to quickly write and organize their reports, and offers customizable templates to make the process even faster.
+XReports also allows users to attach relevant files, images, and links to their reports, as well as invite others to view, edit, or comment on their reports.
+With XReports, trainees can stay organized, accountable, and on track to achieving their goals.